emmajanedrews/base-template/_drafts/how-buyers-and-sellers-can-win-a-multiple-offer-situation.md

 {% include youtube.html %}

-I have tips for both buyers and sellers on how to get the best deal possible out of a multiple offer situation.
+<center>I have tips for both buyers and sellers on how to get the best deal possible out of a multiple offer situation.</center>

 The end of the first quarter is almost here, so today’s topic is a scenario that many buyers and sellers are facing in our current market: a multiple offer situation.
 I have some tips and advice for both sides of the transaction so no matter which side you’re on, you can get the best deal possible.